An Easy-Peasy Activity to Learn Spanish with Songs

 Inside: A fun & easy activity to learn Spanish with songs in class, only using a piece of paper.

 One of my favorite things about teaching textbook-free is that authentic songs in Spanish are central to class now.
-If you’re not sure how to start, read how to teach Spanish with authentic songs, and then browse my suggestions for songs in Spanish, for all ages.
+If you’re not sure how to start, read how to teach Spanish with authentic songs, and then browse my suggestions for Songs in Spanish by theme and category, for all ages.

 I can be a scatter-brained teacher, and my go-to activities are always the simple ones.
 I call this listening activity Draw, Listen, Check.
 It works for authentic songs and only requires a piece of paper– perfect for last-minute fillers and reinforcement.
 Here’s how it goes!

 Draw, Listen, Check: An Activity to Learn Spanish with Songs

 Choose a song your class is already familiar with.
 Pull out 4-6 structures you want to emphasize, and write them on the board, or dictate them.
 The students should divide a paper into 4-6 sections, and quickly illustrate one structure into each square.

 This is what one student drew when we did Vivir mi vida by Marc Antony.
 The target structures were: